lastingParadox/ff-site/archive-to-markdown/md/ff2/17-take-two.md

 **Brakia** _(04-Sep-18 04:10 PM)_

+_`Dread`: Dread rolls its eyes at the crew's antics, wanting to keep everyone's focus on him and him alone._

-> `Kill this vessel.
-I have millions of florans to use.`
+> `Dread`: Kill this vessel.
+I have millions of florans to use.

 **Enchantingtable2013** _(04-Sep-18 04:10 PM)_